static-shock-jm/Simon_Says/README.md

 ## PCB Design
 ### Congrats!
 Hopefully you can see how easy it can be to get started with microcontrollers.
 If you want to take your design, you could create a PCB for it as well.
-Creating a PCB for this simple circuit is super simple too. you can either use KiCad to design your own or you could use the one provided to you in the hardware section.
+Creating a PCB for this simple circuit is easy, you can either use KiCad to design your own or you could use the one provided to you in the hardware section.
+Instructions to getting this manufactured can be found in the PCB folder.